Correct us if we’re wrong, but you became a social media manager to avoid the 9 to 5 grind – not to end up working round

-Unlike other groups, our Inner Hub membership is designed specifically for social media managers.
+Unlike other groups, The Inner Hub® membership is designed specifically for social media managers.
 We launched it because we know the unique challenges you face.
 And we wanted to provide a place for you to get unrivalled support and grow your business at whatever stage you’re currently.

 Oh, and our 500+ members just happen to be some of the friendliest, most supportive, and most brilliant social media experts on the net.